Find out information about gender equality at Queen Mary University.

-Springboard is a four month personal and professional development programme for women including those who identify as women.
+Springboard is a four month personal and professional development programme for women.
 It offers participants the opportunity to undertake a substantial review of their work and personal life, and take more control by making good quality decisions about the right way forward.

 UNIque – an online women's development programme for early career researchers